stlehmann/pdftools/README.md

 dealing with scanned documents where even pages are in one docuemnt and odd pages in the other.

+To merge a multiple page document which was scanned with a non-duplex-scanner one can use the *--revert* option.
+In this case one gets e.g. one pdf with pages 1,3 and 5 and another pdf with the pages 6,4 and 2.
+In order to merge/zip them correctly the second pdf needs to be reversed.

 ```
 usage: pdfzip.py [-h] -o OUTPUT [-d] input1 input2